Read why it is necessary to soak beans before you cook them so that you can avail their full benefits without any side effects.

 How To Soak Beans?

 - Wash them thoroughly and then soak in enough water, maybe 4 to 5 times the beans so that they remain submerged fully in water.
-This is because when soaked they swell and gets bigger in size.
+This is because when soaked they swell and get bigger in size.
 So, there should be enough water.
 Add more water, if the water is fully absorbed.

 - While soaking you must have seen that at times certain beans/peas/lentils float on the water.
 Right?
 These are not good and therefore discard them.

 - The time of soaking varies from beans to beans.
-Harder the beans, longer the soaking time.
+Harder the beans, the longer the soaking time.
 Follow the method that our ancestors followed for soaking beans.
 Like for use in the morning, soak them in the night and vice versa.
 However, for lentils, soaking for 4 to 6 hours is sufficient.
-You need not soak some soft legumes like split peas, black-eyed peas etc.
+You need not soak some soft legumes like split peas, black-eyed peas, etc.

 - Always use filtered water for soaking.
 This is because beans do drink that water.